alco/wyvern/README.md

 or it can be built upon to provide a full-featured MVC stack.

+---

+**Don't use it.
+This is a preview release made to serve as food for discussion.**

+---

 ## Goals

 Wyvern aims to provide a minimal basis for others to build upon.
 Hence its